- Highest Ratings

 American Motors has been defunct for over two decades and parts are difficult to come by.
 Have no fear, however; if you are in need of a replacement part for your American Motors vehicle, then you've come to the right place!
 At 1A Auto, we get you the right American Motors parts for your car, at a great discount.
 You'll find a large selection of new, high quality aftermarket AMC auto parts, including headlights, taillights, weatherstripping, mirrors, door handles, exhaust manifolds, radiators, and more.
 We don't only just sell aftermarket American Motors parts online here at 1A Auto; we also carry a selection of new and performance parts such as high flow air filters for your American Motors vehicle as well, at huge savings to you.

 Our product development team spends over 8,000 hours a year researching the best auto parts, and they are carefully selected by our trained engineers so you can rest assured that you are getting the correct, high quality part you need for your car, at a discount price.
 If we wouldn't put the part in our own cars, we won't sell them to anyone else.
-A new aftermarket replacement American Motors part from 1A Auto will save you 30-50% on average over a comparable new OEM replacement American Motors part that you would get at a dealership, and our new aftermarket AMC parts are also extremely durable and reliable, lasting at least 2-3 times longer on average than used OEM AMC parts.
+A new aftermarket replacement American Motors part from 1A Auto will save you 30-50% on average over a comparable new OEM replacement American Motors part that you would get at a dealership, and our new aftermarket AMC parts are also extremely durable and reliable.
 Don't overpay for American Motors parts and save yourself from a lot of potential headaches by shopping at 1A Auto.

 You can shop for all of your American Motors parts online and buy safely and securely right here on our website, or you can call our customer service toll free at 888-844-3393 if you have any questions about any of our parts, or to buy over the phone.
 With over 150 years combined experience, 1A Auto's customer service representatives are the most qualified to answer your questions about all of our new, aftermarket, and performance AMC car parts.
 Our representatives answer 99.9% of phone calls in less than one minute and emails are responded to within the hour because we know you need answers quickly to get your classic vehicle back in working order again.
 We also know you want your part fast for the same reason; 98% of in stock American Motors auto parts ship from our warehouse within one business day so that you can get back on the road in no time, and all ground shipping in the continental US is completely free.
 And, in the unlikely case that you are unhappy with your AMC auto part for any reason, 1A Auto also offers the only No Hassle return policy for unused items in the industry.
 Simply put, our competitors can't beat the 1A Advantage.
 Don't just take it from us - take it from over 50,000 satisfied customers!